mahaley22/Uncertainty-Sampling/index.md

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Believable%20versus%20reliable.PNG?raw=true&width="500"height="400")

-5) *True Positives w.r.t. uncertainty*: these would be the many examples of matches with low uncertainty.
+5) *True Positives w.r.t. uncertainty*: these would be the many examples of matches with low uncertainty in the notebook.